 Studying history at Cambridge

-Due to the effects of the Covid-19 pandemic and government guidance, we have had to make some changes to the programme in order to mitigate against risks to health and to give you the best possible academic experience in the circumstances.
-We will continue to monitor and respond to the changing public health situation.
+Due to the effects of the Covid-19 pandemic and government guidance, we are constantly monitoring the changing situation, and aiming to offer students the best possible academic experience in the circumstances.
+We will continue to respond to the changing public health situation.

 The aim of studying history, in single or joint honours, at university is to further your understanding and knowledge of the past and your ability to present that understanding and knowledge with clarity, insight and discrimination.